- Career Tracks

 - Off-Campus Study

+A variety of state-of-the-art instrumentation (including a liquid chromatograph-mass spectrometer (LC-MS) and nuclear magnetic resonance (NMR)) is housed in the Chemistry Department and is for student use at all levels.
 Students have ready access to essential, sophisticated instrumentation to carry out experiments and research across the gamut of organic, inorganic, analytic and physical chemistry.

 Many of our chemistry graduates become doctors, dentists, college and university professors, or elementary or secondary teachers.
 Some go into corporate or government research.
 Our graduates include top-level executives, plant managers, sales managers and lawyers.